 Potential impact of risk Management policy Sensitivity to risk i) Price risk The Company is mainly exposed to the In order to manage its price risk arising from As an estimation of the approximate impact of price risk, price risk due to its investments in equity investments in equity instruments, the Company with respect to investments in equity instruments, the instruments.
 The price risk arises due to maintains its portfolio in accordance with the Company has calculated the impact as follows. uncertainties about the future market framework set by the risk management policies at values of these investments. group level.
-For equity instruments, a 10% increase in prices would have led to approximately an additional ₹ 1.02 lakhs gain The fair value of quoted investments of Any new investment or divestment must be in other comprehensive income (2020-21: ₹ 3.42 lakhs the Company is in fair value through other comprehensive income securities exposes gain).
-A 10% decrease in prices would have led to an equal but opposite effect. the Company to equity price risks.
+For equity instruments, a 10% increase in prices would have led to approximately an additional ₹ 0.15 lakhs gair The fair value of quoted investments of the Any new investment or divestment must be in other comprehensive income (2021-22: ₹ 1.02 lakhs Company is in fair value through other approved by the Board of Directors, Chief Executive gain).
+A 10% decrease in prices would have led to an comprehensive income securities exposes Officer. equal but opposite effect. the Company to equity price risks.
 Equity price risk is related to the change in market reference price of the investments in equity securities.
 In general, these securities are not held for trading purposes.
 These investments are subject to changes in the market price of securities.
-The fair value of quoted equity instruments classified as fair value through Other Comprehensive Income as at March 31, 2022 is ₹ 105.82 lakhs (March 31, 2021: ₹ 98.15 lakhs). ii) Foreign exchange risk . , , , As an estimation of the approximate impact of the foreign other than functional risks. exchange rate risk, with respect to the Standalone transactions and recognised financial Financial Statements, the Company has calculated the liabilities denominated in a currency that is impact as follows: not the functional currency $(\overline{\epsilon})$ of the Company.
-The risk also includes highly 10% increase in rate would have led to approximately an probable foreign currency cash flows. additional ₹ 6.41 lakhs gain in the Statement of Profit and Loss (2020-21: ₹ 1.23 lakhs gain).
+The fair value of quoted equity instruments classified as fair value through Other Comprehensive Income as at March 31, 2023 is ₹ 104.31 lakhs (March 31, 2022:₹ 105.82 lakhs). ii) Foreign exchange risk The Company has foreign exchange risk The Company has exposure arising out of import As an estimation of the approximate impact of the foreig arises from future commercial transactions other than functional risks. exchange rate risk, with respect to the Standalone and recognised financial liabilities Financial Statements, the Company has calculated the denominated in a currency that is not the impact as follows: functional currency (₹) of the Company.
+The risk also includes highly probable 10% increase in rate would have led to approximately a foreign currency cash flows. additional ₹ 5.7 lakhs gain in the Statement of Profit and - , Loss (2021-22: ₹ 6.41 lakhs gain).
 A 10% decrease in prices would have led to an equal but opposite effect.